kergoth/dotfiles/zsh/plugins/autosuggestions/README.md

 ### Key Bindings

-This plugin provides two widgets that you can use with `bindkey`:
+This plugin provides three widgets that you can use with `bindkey`:

 1. `autosuggest-accept`: Accepts the current suggestion.
+2. `autosuggest-execute`: Accepts and executes the current suggestion.
-2. `autosuggest-clear`: Clears the current suggestion.
+3. `autosuggest-clear`: Clears the current suggestion.

 For example, this would bind <kbd>ctrl</kbd> + <kbd>space</kbd> to accept the current suggestion.